Wednesday

 Exhibition Catalogue

-The exhibition is accompanied by a fully illustrated SP_cat2catalog with essays by Cheryl Snay, curator of European art, Snite Museum of Art; Jonathan Bober, curator and head of the department of old master prints, National Gallery of Art; and Kenneth Grant, paper conservator, Harry Ransom Center.
+The exhibition is accompanied by a fully illustrated catalog with essays by Cheryl Snay, curator of European art, Snite Museum of Art; Jonathan Bober, curator and head of the department of old master prints, National Gallery of Art; and Kenneth Grant, paper conservator, Harry Ransom Center.
 The catalog is co-published by Hudson Hills Press and The Blanton.

 About the Suida-Manning Collection